 Dr Riddle is experienced in providing evidence-based care to patients with a variety of orthopaedic and sports-related conditions.
 His clinical interests include rehabilitation of the hip and lower quarter, orthopaedic conditions in the pediatric population, and optimizing biomechanical efficiency and function in rehabilitation.
 Dr Riddle serves his profession at both the local district and national levels.
 He is an advisory panel member and associate editor of independent study courses (ISCs) for the Academy of Orthopaedic Physical Therapy of the American Physical Therapy Association.
 He provides consultation to a local grocer and serves his community by screening athletes with limited access to health care who participate in local youth sports programs.

 Ms Klinski has been part of the Academy of Orthopaedic Physical Therapy, APTA team since 1990, serving in many different capacities before settling into her current role as Managing Editor.
-Ms Klinski is responsible for managing the Independent Study Course series and Orthopaedic Physical Therapy Practice, the Academy of Orthopaedic Physical Therapy’s quarterly magazine, as well as an outside newsletter contract.
+Ms Klinski is responsible for managing the Independent Study Course series and Orthopaedic Physical Therapy Practice, the Academy of Orthopaedic Physical Therapy’s quarterly publication.
 Ms Klinski holds a Bachelor of Science degree in business administration from Winona State University, Winona, Minnesota.